Catatonia: Causes

-Psychiatric conditions
+Neuropsychiatric

-Mood disorders like bipolar disorder and depression are the most common conditions underlying catatonia.
+Mood disorders like bipolar disorder and clinical depression are the most common conditions underlying catatonia.
 Other psychiatric conditions that can cause catatonia include schizophrenia and other primary psychotic disorders, autism spectrum disorder, ADHD, and post-traumatic stress disorder.

 Psychodynamic theorists have historically interpreted catatonia as a psychological defense against the potentially destructive consequences of responsibility, with the passivity of the disorder providing relief.

-Medical conditions
+Other conditions

 Catatonia is also seen in many medical disorders, including encephalitis, meningitis, autoimmune disorders, focal neurological lesions (including strokes), alcohol withdrawal, abrupt or overly rapid benzodiazepine withdrawal, cerebrovascular disease, neoplasms, head injury, and some metabolic conditions (e.g.,homocystinuria, diabetic ketoacidosis, hepatic encephalopathy, and hypercalcaemia).

-Neurological disorders
+Neurological

 Catatonia can occur due to several neurological conditions.
 For instance, certain types of encephalitis can cause catatonia.
 Anti-NMDA receptor encephalitis is a form of autoimmune encephalitis known to cause catatonia, albeit very rarely.
 Additionally, encephalitic catatonia has been reported in cases of severe HIV and herpes simplex virus infections.
-A small evidence suggests that catatonia can develop after traumatic brain injury in the absence of a primary psychiatric disorder.
+A small amount of evidence suggests that catatonia can develop after traumatic brain injury in the absence of a primary psychiatric disorder.
 Similarly, there are several case reports of catatonia after a stroke, with some having catatonia-associated symptoms that were unexplainable by stroke itself and which improved after treatment with benzodiazepines.
 Parkinson's disease can cause catatonia for some people by impairing their ability to produce and secrete dopamine, a neurotransmitter which is thought to contribute to motor dysfunction in people with catatonia.

-Metabolic and endocrine disorders
+Metabolic and endocrine

 Abnormal thyroid function may result in the development of catatonia when the thyroid overproduces (hyperthyroidism) or underproduces thyroid hormones (hypothyroidism).
 This is thought to occur due to the impact of thyroid hormones on metabolism, including in the cells of the nervous system.
 Abnormal electrolyte levels have also been shown to cause catatonia in rare cases.
-Most notably, low levels of sodium in the blood can cause catatonia in some people.
+Most notably, low blood sodium levels can cause catatonia in some people.

-Infectious diseases
+Infectious

-Certain types of infections are known to cause catatonia, either by directly impairing brain function or by increasing a person's susceptibility to diseases that can impair brain function.
+Certain infections are known to cause catatonia, either by directly impairing brain function or by increasing a person's susceptibility to other diseases that can do so.
 HIV and AIDS can cause catatonia by predisposing one to infections in the brain, including different types of viral encephalitis.
 Borrelia burgdorferi causes Lyme disease, which has been shown to cause catatonia by infecting the brain and causing encephalitis.

-Pharmacological causes
+Medications

 Disulfiram, a drug used to treat alcoholism, can cause catatonia.
-It is theorized that the medication can cause alterations in dopamine metabolism, as it blocks the dopamine beta-hydroxylase enzyme.
-Additionally, phencylidine, corticosteriods, and antipsychotics, among other drugs, are known to cause catatonia.
+It is theorized that the medication can cause alterations in dopamine metabolism, as it blocks dopamine beta-hydroxylase.
+Additionally, phencyclidine, corticosteroids, and antipsychotics, among other drugs, are known to cause catatonia.